tanmay-starslab/URSSI_2025Aug_first_PR_starslab/prs_and_reviewing.md

 In this tutorial, we will go through the process of opening a pull request, and we will also take some time to review each other's pull requests.
-We will take the example of a repository on GitHub, but note that the workflow will be similar for other platforms such as GitLab and BitBucket.
+We will take the example of a repository on GitHub, but note that the workflow will be similar for other platforms such as GitLab.

 ### Workflow guidelines